Minimizing surprise

 As mentioned above, the purpose of action inference is to, when action needs to be taken, infer an optimal probability distribution of policies, \(\hat q(\pi)\), that minimizes free energy in the future.
 The actual policy can then be sampled from the distribution by for instance choosing the most probable policy.

-The second modification is based on the fact that we don’t know what exact observations we will run into in the future so we must work with probabilities and more concretely a distribution of observations.
+When simulating the future we have to replace actual observations with a probability distribution of observations.
 This means that equation \((2)\) is transformed into an expectation over \(s, \pi\) and \(o\); \(\mathcal F[q; o]\), the “retrospective” free energy is replaced by \(\mathcal G[q]\), the “prospective” free energy 7.

 $$\mathcal G[q] = \mathbb{E}_{q(s, o, \pi)} [\log q(s, \pi) – \log \tilde p(o, s, \pi)] = \ \ \ \ (4)$$